Hellinikon Metropolitan Park: Outline

-The park is planned to encompass 400 hectares, while another 100 hectares will be used for housing and office facilities.
-It is to be the largest urban park in Europe, surpassing London's Hyde Park (250 hectares) as well as New York's Central Park (350 hectares).
-The Riviera Tower and Hard Rock Hotel Casino will be the tallest buildings in the development reaching 200 metres in height, the tallest buildings in Greece.
+The park is planned to encompass 263 hectares, while another 100+ hectares will be used for housing and office facilities.
+It is to be one of the largest urban parks in Europe, surpassing London's Hyde Park (250 hectares).
+The Riviera Tower and Hard Rock Hotel & Casino Athens will be the tallest buildings in the development reaching 200 metres in height, becoming the tallest buildings in Southeastern Europe.

 History

 In 2005, an international team led by architects David Serero, Elena Fernandez and landscape architect Philippe Coignet won the international competition to design a metropolitan park on the former site of the Hellenikon Airport, over more than 300 teams of architects.

 The competition was sponsored by UIA (International Union of Architects), the Greek Ministry of Environment and the Organization for the Planning and Environmental Protection of Athens (ORSA).
 The project was further developed in 2006 and 2007 by this team through two development phases with the planning organizations of Athens.